 Think of your DNA as a massive cookbook containing every possible recipe your body might need.
 Epigenetics determines which recipes get used and which stay closed.
 These instructions come in the form of chemical tags that attach to your DNA or the proteins around which DNA is wrapped.
 The two main types are DNA methylation (which generally turns genes off) and histone modification (which can turn genes on or off depending on the type).

 Here's where it gets really interesting: stress, nutrition, sleep, and even your thoughts can change these epigenetic tags.
-A 2023 study in Nature Communications found that chronic stress altered methylation patterns in genes related to inflammation and immune function.
-Another groundbreaking study from Cell Metabolism showed that just six weeks of targeted nourishment could reverse age-related methylation patterns.
+Research has shown that chronic stress can alter methylation patterns in genes related to inflammation and immune function.
+Studies also indicate that nutritional interventions can influence age-related methylation patterns.

 But the gut connection makes this even more complex.
 Your gut bacteria produce compounds called short-chain fatty acids (SCFAs) when they ferment fiber.
 These SCFAs, particularly one called butyrate, are powerful epigenetic modifiers.
 They can inhibit enzymes called histone deacetylases (HDACs), which essentially helps keep beneficial genes turned on.
 When chronic stress disrupts your gut bacteria, you produce fewer SCFAs, which means less favorable epigenetic signaling.